Skip to main content

 2023 Hyundai Ioniq 6 Debuts With Estimated 340 Miles Of Range

-The Ioniq 6 has accessible two battery sizes - 53.0-and 77.4-kilowatt hours.
+The 2023 Hyundai Ioniq 6 has accessible two battery sizes - 53.0-and 77.4-kilowatt hours.
 The standard-range model gets a solitary back mounted electric engine that makes 149 strength (111 kilowatts) and 258 pound-feet (350 Nm) of force.
 Hyundai offers the bigger battery in single-engine back tire drive, or double engine all-wheel-drive setups.
 The RWD design makes 225 hp (168 kW) and a similar measure of force as the standard model.
 The double engine EV puts out 320 hp (239 kW) and 446 lb-ft (605 Nm) of force.

 Hyundai gauges that the single-engine model with the bigger battery will accomplish 340 miles of electric driving reach.
 The double engine vehicle ought to return 310 miles, however these aren't the authority EPA numbers.
 A 350-kilowatt quick charger permits the Ioniq 6 to re-energize from 10 to 80 percent shortly, yet in the event that proprietors are in a rush, the charger can add around 65 miles of reach in a short time.
 Re-energizing with a standard Level 2 charger requires a little more than seven hours.